 Final thoughts

 Is AI taking over the world?
 Will photographers be out of jobs soon?
-Is it really over for artists?
-Well, I personally think that none of these things are gonna happen any time soon.
-There is no need to panic but one thing is for sure: we are right in the middle of a technological revolution similar to the creation of the Internet.
-The more AI becomes more efficient, the more it will become part of our lives.
+Is it over for artists?
+Well, I think none of these things will happen anytime soon.
+There is no need to panic, but one thing is for sure: we are right in the middle of a technological revolution similar to the creation of the Internet.
+The more AI becomes efficient, the more it becomes part of our lives.

 AI is just a tool (a very advanced one indeed), but like any other tool, it can help us do a better job only IF it’s used correctly.
-Rather than being afraid of it, I think we should give it a try.
-It’s not going anywhere and the sooner you start to use it, the better it is since it will give you an advantage over later adopters.
+Rather than being afraid of it, let’s give it a try.
+It’s not going anywhere; the sooner you start using it, the better it is since it will give you an advantage over later adopters.

-It’s also important to set the right expectations.
-All these AI tools are far from perfect, in fact, many of them are still in beta testing.
+It’s also essential to set the right expectations.
+All these AI tools are far from perfect; many are still in beta testing.

-Regardless I’m quite excited about all the new opportunities and new tools that AI will create for us photographers.
-I really looking forward to seeing what’s coming next.
+Regardless, I’m pretty excited about all the new opportunities AI will create for us photographers.
+I am looking forward to seeing what’s coming next.

-If you enjoyed reading this article don’t forget to check out my guide to selling NFT and microstock images.
+If you enjoyed this article, please check out my guide to selling microstock images.